 Before Moving In.
-A student may not move into a housing unit until he or she has: (1) been accepted by the Admissions office, (2) paid the appropriate housing deposit, (3) signed the Non-Traditional Student Housing Agreement and returned it to the Student Life office, and (4) completed and returned the housing checklist to the Facilities Services office.
+A student may not move into a housing unit until he or she has: (1) been accepted by the Admissions Office, (2) paid the appropriate housing deposit, (3) completed Student Life forms, (4) signed the Non-Traditional Student Housing Agreement and returned it to the Student Life office, and (5) completed and returned the housing checklist to the Facilities Services Office.

 University Owned Housing Units.
-JUTN housing units are rented as single-family dwellings.
+JUTN housing units are rented to enrolled students as single-family dwellings.
 Units cannot be sub-rented at any time.
 Written consent must be obtained from the Student Life office before anyone other than parents and their dependent children may occupy a unit.
 Normal visits by others are permitted.
 Visitors bringing recreational vehicles must arrange with the Guest Services office to park in spaces built for that purpose.
-Residents who bring recreational vehicles must arrange parking through the Campus Security office.
+Residents who bring recreational vehicles must arrange parking through the Campus Security Office.